What is the best practice for backing up and protecting my data?

 - Schedule weekly Full Backups and daily Differential Backups to maximize your rotation's efficiency.

 - Use more than one device for your backups, ideally alternating between devices regularly to avoid a single point of failure.
 (3-2-1 rule of backup: 3 copies, 2 types of media, 1 offsite)

 - Schedule jobs to run after office hours to ensure that all information is current and that the software will not interfere with normal procedures while it runs.

 - Update Disaster Recovery (DR) images monthly.
 More frequent images are generally inefficient and less frequent images can be outdated.

-- DR Images can be scheduled to run monthly on a specific day of the week by scheduling it to run on a single day (for example, Saturday) and setting it to run only every 4th day.
+- DR Images can be scheduled to run monthly on a specific day of the week by scheduling it to run "Daily" but only on a single day (for example, Saturday) and setting it to run only every 4th occurrence.
 This tells the software to run a DR Image every 4th Saturday.

 - Ideally, keep 2-3 DR images stored separately to avoid a single point of failure.

 - Store at least one recent DR image at an offsite location to protect your data in the event of a serious disaster, such as a flood or fire at your business.
 Bank Safe Deposit boxes are great for this.

 - If backing up to a removable device, keep one device onsite and one device offsite, and swap these after each run.
 You will always have the previous set of data offsite in case of a major disaster.